Xilinx/graphanalytics/README.md

 plugin with Alveo U50 acceleration card is included in this repository to show the general usage of the plugin and the development flow of custom graph algorithm accelerators on Xilinx Alveo cards in TigerGraph.
-Please Check the user guide [Targeting Alveo in HPE Server](docs/TG_A_v1.md) for detailed instructions on how to run the demo.
+Please Check the user guide [Targeting Alveo in HPE Server](docs/TG_A_v1.md) for detailed instructions on how to run the demo on premise.

-## Test drive cosine similarity acceleration on Azure NP
+## Test drive cosine similarity acceleration on Microsofte Azure NP
-NP Azure Virtual Machines for HPC coming soon – Our Alveo U250 FPGA-Accelerated VMs offer from 1-to-4 Xilinx U250 FPGA devices as an Azure VM- backed by powerful Xeon Platinum CPU cores, and fast NVMe-based storage.
-The NP series will enable true lift-and-shift and single-target development of FPGA applications for a general purpose cloud.
+Microsoft NP Azure Alveo U50 FPGA-Accelerated Virtual Machines for HPC offer from 1-to-4 Xilinx U250 FPGA devices backed by powerful Xeon Platinum CPU cores, and fast NVMe-based storage.
+The NP series enable true lift-and-shift and single-target development of FPGA applications for a general purpose cloud.
 Based on a board and software ecosystem customers can buy today, RTL and high-level language designs targeted at Xilinx’s U250 card and SDAccel 2019.1 runtime will run on Azure VMs just as they do on-premises and on the edge, enabling the bleeding edge of accelerator development to harness the power of the cloud without additional development costs.

+Please check the user guide [Targeting Alveo in Azure NP VM](doc/target-alveo-in-azure.md) for detailed instructions on how to run the demo on Azure NP VM.
 # References
 * Lee J, Maslove DM, Dubin JA.
 Personalized mortality prediction driven by electronic medical data and a patient similarity metric.
 PLoS One 2015 May;10(5):e0127428 [FREE Full text] [CrossRef] [Medline]